 - social and community performances

 - performances of language, sound, visuality, text, space, time

 - affect and feeling

 - stagings of plays

 - local and diasporic performances

 - embodied archives and performance practices

 Please forward all queries/abstracts regarding the issue to the guest editor, Stephanie Leigh Batiste, at firstname.lastname@example.org well before the due date and no later than September 1, 2018.

-All authors must have their full articles uploaded directly to Editorial Manager (EM) at The Black Scholar for consideration and peer review no later than October 15th, 2018.
+All authors whose abstracts have been vetted must have their full articles uploaded directly to Editorial Manager (EM) at The Black Scholar for consideration and peer review no later than October 15th, 2018.
 Word count must include notes, citations, and equivalent space for images that will require pre-approval by the guest editor.
 We also require that written permission to use images from rights holders be obtained before submission.
 Please format per Chicago Manual of Style – endnotes only, no works cited/bibliography.
 See more of TBS’s submission guidelines here.
 Any submissions that do not adhere to the guidelines stated in this CFP and on TBS’s website will be sent back to the author.